 Granada is a relatively calm, laid-back city.
-You won’t find nearly as much hustle and bustle as you would in Madrid or Barcelona.
-However, sometimes you may find yourself wanting to kick back and relax in beautiful natural surroundings without having to go too far.
+You won’t find nearly as much hustle and bustle as you would in Madrid or Barcelona, but sometimes you may find yourself wanting to kick back and relax in beautiful natural surroundings without having to go too far.
 Luckily, there are plenty of beautiful parks in Granada that are made for spending a sunny day chilling out.
-We’ve narrowed it down to just a few of our favorites!

 Address: Calle Duquesa, 13

-Without a doubt, one of our favorite parks in Granada belongs to the magnificent Alhambra itself.
+It probably comes as no surprise that one of the most stunning parks in Granada belongs to the magnificent Alhambra itself.
 The Generalife gardens overflow with beauty and history spread out across several levels and charming old structures.
-You do have to pay to get in, but can opt for a reduced-price ticket if you don’t want to visit the palaces this time around.
-(You can even visit the Generalife when the most popular part of the Alhambra is sold out!)
-While the rest of the Alhambra certainly deserves its fame, we’re particularly partial to these stunning gardens where you can relax a bit from sightseeing.
+You do have to pay to get in, but can opt for a reduced-price ticket if you don’t want to visit the palaces this time around, and you can even visit the Generalife when the most popular part of the Alhambra is sold out!

 Not to be confused with the previous park, the Dehesa del Generalife is lesser-known but just as beautiful.
 A protected natural area just beside the Alhambra, it offers great ecological and historical importance to the area.
 Its 400+ hectares are home to hundreds of plant and animal species as well as hiking trails, lookout points and even historic ruins!
-We particularly love the hike up to Silla del Moro, which provides unbeatable views of the Alhambra and the city.
-Keep an eye out for remnants of Granada’s Moorish past as you make your way around the park, too!
+Particularly noteworthy is the hike up to Silla del Moro, which provides unbeatable views of the Alhambra and the city.

 If you’re looking to stay closer to the city center, you’ll love Parque Federico García Lorca.
 This charming green space is just a stone’s throw from Calle Recogidas, yet feels a world away from the crowded heart of the city.
 The area surrounding the small house in the middle of the park (the summer home of the García Lorca family) looks much the same as it did in the early 20th century, but the rest of the park takes on a more modern vibe.
 This beautiful park is especially perfect for families: there’s a playground area, duck pond, and two snack kiosks where you can grab a bite to eat while enjoying one of the most gorgeous parks in Granada.